-Every year the budget must balance per state statute.
+Every year's budget must balance, necessarily, by statute.
 Projected revenues are always outpaced by projected expenditures, which forces difficult prioritizing and decision-making as a part of each budget process.
-A Levy Lid Lift will ensure funding is available in the future to meet growing public safety demands, on-going public safety vehicle replacement, and technology needs.
+The end result is a balanced budget at the end of a conversation that includes residents, citizens and taxpayers to deliver the services of highest priority.